jometzg/nodejs-appsvc-cosmosdb-bottleneck/README.md

 The final challenge is about adapting this to one of your own application or service.

+**There is an alternative deployment mechanism, that uses a pre-published container that can be used.
+Look [here](./Container-readme.md)**

 # Challenge One - Create Load Test Resource